-I am currently a senior principal researcher at Microsoft Research New York City.
+I am currently a partner research manager at Microsoft Research New York City.
 I am also an adjunct professor in the College of Information and Computer Sciences at UMass Amherst and a member of UMass Amherst's Computational Social Science Institute.
 I have a BA in computer science from the University of Cambridge, an MS in cognitive science from the University of Edinburgh, and a PhD in machine learning from the University of Cambridge.

 My research focuses on issues of fairness, accountability, transparency, and ethics as they relate to AI and machine learning.
 I collaborate with researchers from machine learning, natural language processing, human–computer interaction, and science and technology studies, as well as lawyers and policy makers; my research integrates both qualitative and quantitative perspectives.
 Previously, I developed machine learning and natural language processing methods for analyzing the structure, content, and dynamics of social processes.
 I collaborated with political scientists, sociologists, journalists, and others to understand how organizations function by analyzing publicly available interaction data, including email networks, document collections, press releases, meeting transcripts, and news articles.
 This work was supported by several NSF grants, an IARPA grant, and a grant from the OJJDP.

 For almost two decades, I have worked to address the underrepresentation of women in computing.
 To this end, I've co-founded several organizations, including the annual Women in Machine Learning (WiML) Workshop and two organizations—the Debian Women Project and the GNOME Outreach Program for Women (now expanded into Outreachy)—that focus on increasing women's participation in free and open source software development.

 Oh, and I really like sloths.